 Full date of documentation; and be

-Reviewed by the supervisor, if required.
+Reviewed/signed by the supervisor, if required.

-Any error made in a beneficiary’s record must be corrected using the legal method which is to draw a line through the incorrect information, write "error" by it and initial the correction.
-Correction fluid must never be used in a beneficiary’s records.
-The provider’s office staff may not change any of the documentation entered by the worker.
+Any error made in a beneficiary’s record must be corrected using the legal method which is to draw a line through the incorrect information, write "error" along with the correction by it and the initials of the person making the change.
+Correction fluid must NEVER be used in a beneficiary’s records.
+The provider’s office staff CANNOT change any of the documentation entered by the worker.

 Service Logs

-Service logs document the PAS or caregiver temporary support services provided and billed.
+OAAS PAS logs, also referred to as “Service Logs,” document PAS or caregiver temporary support services (in the home) that are provided and billed.
 These service logs are the "paper trail" for services delivered by the worker.
+(See Appendix B for the link to this required form and the associated instructions).

-Caregiver temporary support providers are to write “OAAS-CCW Caregiver Temporary Support” on the top of the service log and document all PAS and non-PAS tasks and comments in the “progress note” space.
-(See Appendix B for a copy of this form.)
+Caregiver temporary support services (in the home) providers are to write “OAAS-CCW Caregiver Temporary Support Services” on the top of the service log and document all PAS and non-PAS tasks and comments in the “progress note” space.

 Service logs contain the following information: